ecmwf-ifs/ecaeropt/README.md

 # Documentation

-You can have access to a more detailed documentation, by default `make build` will create a documentation and a link in the main folder named docs.html which you can open with any browser (ex. ` > firefox docs.html`)
+You can have access to a more detailed documentation, by default `make build` will create a documentation and a link in the main folder named docs.html which you can open with any browser (ex. ` > firefox docs.html`).
 You can also build documentation directly with `make docum`.
 Note that you need to have **sphinx** installed (the python library).

 # How to contribute

 You can use the code and report any issue or propose any new feature.
 Please, check also the documentation you can open the file **docs/build/html/index.html**

-If you want to contribute at coding level, there is a dev branch, where changes and implemented and evetually when full tested they are integrated in master branch.
-When a full set of features is included then we add a tag with the version.